Vision: To develop, advance and disseminate knowledge of oral health issues to benefit the profession and the society it serves.

 We are dedicated to performing ethical, meaningful research in oral health care.
 Our research efforts are directed towards meeting the needs of the scientific and dental community, the public at large, and to our study volunteers and students.
 The TUSDM research community strives to combine our strength by sharing our resources and ideas.
 Our efforts are to promote oral health and disseminate this information to improve the quality of life of the general population.

-Bates-Andrews Research Abstracts Book
+Bates-Andrews Research Abstract Book

 Research Community Focus